 After completing the adjustments and tightening the stem bolts, it’s essential to test the handlebar height to ensure it is comfortable and safe.
 Here’s how:

-1. Take your specialized bike for a test ride to get a feel for the new handlebar height.
-It’s important to ride on a flat and safe surface to ensure that you can focus on the feel of the handlebars.
+- Take your specialized bike for a test ride to get a feel for the new handlebar height.
+Ride on a flat and safe surface to ensure that you can focus on the feel of the handlebars.

 That’s It!
 By testing the handlebar height, you can ensure that it is comfortable and safe to ride.
 Making any necessary adjustments can help prevent discomfort or strain on your body and ensure you can enjoy your ride to the fullest.